 - MRI/US fused prostrate biopsy

-Michael graduated 1988 from Otago Medical School with MBChB and BSc (Otago).
+Michael graduated in 1988 from Otago Medical School with MBChB and BSc (Otago).
 His undergraduate training included 18 months as a GP and 6 months in Kenya as a mission doctor.

 His fellowship year was split between reconstructive surgery and cancer surgery.
 His post fellowship featured primary interest in nerve sparing radical prostatectomy with short observerships at Mayo Clinic and Memorial Sloan-Kettering Cancer Centre, which led to using high powered loupe magnification for radical prostatectomies.

-After work in TURP he was also awarded the BAUS prize in 2003 for work in local anaesthetic in prostate biopsy and again in 2014 for work in reducing infections (sepsis) after prostate biopsies.
+The BAUS prize in 2003 for work in local anaesthetic in prostate biopsy and again in 2014 for work in reducing infections (sepsis) after prostate biopsies.